canonical/kafka-operator/docs/tutorial/use-kafka-connect.md

     -c "CREATE DATABASE tutorial"
 ```

-You will be prompted to type the password, which you have obtained previously.
+You will be prompted for the password, which you have obtained previously.

 Now, we can use the `populate.sql` script copied earlier into the PostgreSQL unit,
 to create a table named `posts` with some test data: